mozilla/platform-status/features/request-idle-callback.md

 caniuse_ref: requestidlecallback
 ---

-Request a callback when the user agent is idle.

-With requestIdleCallback web developers will be able to schedule background computation tasks on the event loop that has a better chance of not interfering with other more time-critical operations.
+Requests a callback when the user agent is idle, allowing developers to schedule background computation tasks on the event loop that have a better chance of not interfering with other more time-critical operations.